mikenjuki/Lithium-23/README.md

 This was built using Vite.

 1. Clone the repo
-2. npm i to install dependancies
+2. npm i to install dependencies
 3. npm run dev to start the app